A Robust Framework for Graph-based Two-Sample Tests Using Weights: Introduction

+To address the hubness problem while preserving power and similarity information, we take a different approach and propose a robust framework for graph-based tests that employs an edge weighting strategy on the graph-based test statistics.
+We do not place constraints on graph construction nor generate a new graph, but instead use weights that are derived from the intrinsic characteristics of the similarity graph.
+These weights can mitigate the influence of hubs while effectively retaining power in the presence of hubs.
+We demonstrate through theoretical analysis, simulation studies, and real data applications the improved performance of this robust framework.

 The paper is organized as follows.
-In Section \ref{sec:framework}, we review the graph-based testing framework.
-We identify why the hubness phenomenon can be problematic for graph-based tests.
+In Section \ref{sec:framework}, we review the graph-based testing framework and discuss the hubness phenomenon.
 We then propose a robust solution in Section \ref{sec:method}, which involves choosing weights to dampen the effect of hubs.
 In Section \ref{sec:asymptotic}, the asymptotic null distributions of the proposed test statistics are derived.
 Section \ref{sec:performance} examines the power of the robust test statistics under different simulation settings.
-In Section \ref{sec:application}, the robust test statistics are illustrated in the analysis of Chicago taxi data and we conclude in Section \ref{sec:conclusion}.
+In Section \ref{sec:application}, the robust test statistics are illustrated in the analysis of Chicago taxi data and some concluding remarks are given in Section \ref{sec:conclusion}.